klawrawkz/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot of the Azure Migrate 'Discover machines' blade, with Hyper-V selected.](images/Exercise1/h-v.png "Hyper-V virtualization option")

-2. In **1: Generate Azure Migrate project key**, provide **SmartHotelAppl** as name for the Azure Migrate appliance that you will set up for discovery of Hyper-V VMs.
+2. In **1: Generate Azure Migrate project key**, provide **RootBoySlimAppl** as name for the Azure Migrate appliance that you will set up for discovery of Hyper-V VMs.
 Select **Generate key** to start the creation of the required Azure resources.

     ![Screenshot of the Azure Migrate 'Discover machines' blade showing the 'Generate Azure Migrate project key' section.](images/Exercise1/gen-key.png "Generate Azure Migrate project key")

     >**Note**: If you are running this lab in a shared Azure Migrate project, you will need to provide an appliance name that is unique in the project.
 Append characters to the end of appliance name to make your appliance name unique.
-For example: **SmartHotelAppl123**.
+For example: **RootBoySlimAppl123**.

 3.  **Wait** for the key to be generated, then copy the **Azure Migrate project key** to your clipboard.